opnsense/docs/source/development/frontend/models_fieldtypes.rst

     </program>

-In which case `syslog list applications` is called to retrieved options, which is valid for 20 seconds (TTL) before fetching again.
+In which case :code:`syslog list applications` is called to retrieved options, which is valid for 20 seconds (TTL) before fetching again.

 ModelRelationField
 ------------------------------------

-Define relations to other nodes in the model, such as to point the attribute `pipe` to a `pipe` node in the TrafficShaper model.
+Define relations to other nodes in the model, such as to point the attribute :code:`pipe` to a :code:`pipe` node in the TrafficShaper model.

 .. code-block:: xml